cconover/wp-fragmention/readme.txt

 == Changelog ==

 = 0.1.2 =
-Fixed readme.txt with expanded description and the proper plugin m
+Updated to the latest version of the Fragmention script.
+Fixed readme.txt with expanded description and the proper plugin name.

 = 0.1.1 =
 When a fragmention link is used, the relevant block of text is now highlighted in the page.